FHIR/sql-on-fhir-v2/input/pagecontent/purpose.md

-This document proposes an approach to make large-scale analysis of FHIR data accessible to a larger audience and portable between systems.
+This specification proposes an approach to make large-scale analysis of FHIR data accessible to a larger audience and portable between systems.
 The central goal of this project is to make FHIR data work well with the best available analytic tools, regardless of the technology stack.